christopher-b/cbennell.com/src/_posts/2024-10-27-bridgetown-tailwind-kamal.md

          - index.DYSKJ26J.css: 3.9KB
 {% endcode %}

-As a result, the CSS doesn’t compile, and the output bundle lacks Tailwind styling.
+As a result, the CSS doesn’t compile, and the output bundle lacks all Tailwind styles.

 ## Solutions

 One workaround is to touch the file before building.
-In the Kamal/Docker setup, this can be done in the Dockerfile:
+In our Kamal/Docker setup, this can be done in the Dockerfile:

 {% code Dockerfile caption="Dockerfile" %}
 ...